jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 ------------------------

 - Programs that access memory sequentially will benefit from both TLB hits and data cache hits
-- Dense datastructures will perform much better than sparse ones
+- Dense data structures will perform much better than sparse ones
 - Shorter programs and shorter jumps will see better TLB performance

 Hardware Support